rdf-pipeline/framework/ReadMe.txt

 down and realized it would take too long to get it working, so I abandoned it for the moment, in order to focus on jena and my presentation.

 4/28/11:
-I'm thinking of changing the directory structure for FileNodes:
-	.../n			-- Node n
-	.../n/updater		-- Default updater for n
-	.../n/output		-- Default output cache for n .../n/input/		-- Directory for input caches for n .../n/input/...a	-- Input cache for node a (encoded URI) .../n/parameter/	-- Directory for parameters caches for n .../n/parameter/...e	-- Parameter cache for node e (encoded URI)

-4/28/11:
 TODO: I think I have the logic of AnyChanged wrong.
 I need to think